sawindya/Group12/README.md

 destfile <- "growth_data.csv"
 download.file(url, destfile)

-#gene expression and growth data was downloaded #
+#this code identifies the gene expression and growth data that was downloaded from raw files hosted on GitHub and files were saved to the local working directory#

 #1.Read in the file, making the gene identifiers the row names.
 Show a table of values for the first six genes#
 # Read the gene_expression.tsv file using read.table